AIDAX/axSnippet-Atom/README.md

-# axSnippet-Atom
-Snippet to use AIDAX in the Atom editor
+# AIDAX snippets for ATOM Editor